Knowledge Hub

 What are the follow up requirements once you’ve bought a shelf company?

-• Holding its first board meeting with its new directors.
+• Hold your first board meeting of new directors

-• Updating the register of directors (including their residential addresses and service contracts) and secretaries.
+• Update the register of directors with their new addresses

 About our expert